RAG-Enhanced Collaborative LLM Agents for Drug Discovery: Methodology

 \subsubsection{Molecular Understanding Team}

-While the KG Team compiles the report by aggregating contextual knowledge, the Molecule Understanding (MU) Team focuses primarily on the query molecule itself.
-The MU Team is composed of a single Molecule Understanding (MU) Agent, which aims to write a report on the query molecule by leveraging its structural information, annotations from tools, and reports from other agents.
+The Molecular Understanding (MU) Team compiles a report on the query molecule by leveraging external annotations and integrating them with structural information and reports from other agents.

-\textbf{Molecule Understanding (MU) Agent.} The MU Agent retrieves annotations for the query molecule, denoted as $c_q$.
-If the Planning Team decides to use external annotation tools (\emph{i.e.,} $o_{\text{MAP}} = \text{TRUE}$), additional captions $ \Tilde{c}_q$ are generated with the external captioning tools as follows:
+\underline{\textit{Molecule Annotations.}} Annotations from the external database are retrieved for the query molecule, denoted as $c_q$.
+If the Planning Team decided to use external annotation tools (i.e., $o_{\text{MAP}} = \text{TRUE}$), additional captions $ \Tilde{c}_q$ are generated with the external captioning tools as follows:

 and concatenated to the annotations retrieved from the database: $c_{q} = c_{q} || \Tilde{c}_{q}$.
-External captioning tools allow the system to easily harness recent advances in LLM-driven molecular understanding~\cite{pei2023biot5,yu2024llasmol}, and can potentially include any specialized tool.
+External captioning tools allow the system to easily harness recent advances in LLM-driven molecular understanding~\cite{pei2023biot5,yu2024llasmol}, and can potentially include any tools, given that the output can be transformed into text.

-The agent then analyzes the structure of the molecule, contextualizing it with reports generated by the other agents.
-Using the SMILES representation, the caption of the query molecule, and the reports from the KG Team, it compiles a comprehensive molecular annotation report as follows:
+\underline{\textit{Molecule Understanding (MU) Agent.}} The MU agent then analyzes the structure of the molecule, combining it with annotations and reports generated by the KG Team and generating a comprehensive report as follows: